mirko1978/ema/phv/src/site/markdown/database.md

 `@GeneratedValue` defines that the attribute is using a sequence.
 `@SequenceGenerator` defines the sequence name.
 The allocation size for the database is always 1.
 Different values can cause oracle errors.

+## Database references

+The references between different tables have to defined always with the CASCADE.
+E.G.
+The follow line doesn't work.
+It was proposed by the code generator

+     @OneToMany(mappedBy = "IPatientdeath")

+Correct version

+     @OneToMany(mappedBy = "IPatientdeath", cascade = CascadeType.ALL)